TLeFevre2003/Realm-of-the-Undead/README.md

 - Add turrets you can mount your gun.
 - Cap upgrades at 3, but let the first one double your loaded ammo.
 - Make it only double ammo the first upgrade.
+- Make the canvas adapt to any screen size.
+- Make the canvas resolution scale to any resolution.